pnp/pnpcore/docs/articles/contributor/extending the model.md

 Once you've defined the public interface the next step is defining the internal classes that implement the created interface(s).
 These internal classes live at the same level as your interface classes but then in the `Internal` folder instead of the `Public` folder.
 So if the interface lives in the `Model\SharePoint\Core\Public` folder then the respective internal class lives in the `Model\SharePoint\Core\Internal` folder.

-At this moment the internal classes are split into 2 partial classes: there's a `model.cs` and a `model.gen.cs` class.
-Overtime we might opt to combine these classes into a single class, but for now it's recommended to implement 2 classes.

-### Step 2.1: Create the model.gen.cs class

-The `model.gen.cs` class contains the code that in the future could be generated, which are the properties.
-Key things to check are:
+The `model.cs` class contains the internal code, key things to check are:

 - It's an internal partial class, e.g. `internal partial class Web`
 - The class name is aligned to the interface name (e.g. `IWeb` and `Web`)